The Golden State is full of great places to boat, but there’s something extra special about California’s Lake Tahoe.

 If you’re heading out to boat on Lake Tahoe, there are a few things you’ll want to know.
-From knowing where to launch your boat to checking out Lake Tahoe attractions, we have you covered.
+From knowing where to launch your boat to checking out the nearby attractions, we have you covered.

-Lake Tahoe is a huge lake — in fact, it’s the second deepest lake in the US — meaning that there are tons of places to launch your boat and head out on the water.
-It all comes down to where you’re located on Lake Tahoe, since you may be on the North, South, East or West side of the lake.
+Lake Tahoe is a huge lake — in fact, it’s the second deepest lake in the U.S. — meaning that there are tons of places to launch your boat and head out on the water.
+It all comes down to where you’re located since you may be on the North, South, East, or West side of the lake.

-• Lakeside Marina: Launch your boat, store your boat or rent a slip
+• Lakeside Marina: Launch your boat, store your boat, or rent a slip here.

 4041 Lakeshore Blvd., South Lake Tahoe, CA 96150